ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: ASRI Framework

 \textbf{Alert Thresholds}: \begin{itemize} \item $\text{ASRI} < 30$: Low systemic risk \item $30 \leq \text{ASRI} < 50$: Moderate systemic risk \item $50 \leq \text{ASRI} < 70$: Elevated systemic risk \item $\text{ASRI} \geq 70$: High systemic risk \end{itemize}

 \textbf{Operational Alert Rule}: An alert is triggered when ASRI $\geq 50$ (Elevated threshold) for at least one trading day.
 No persistence requirement is imposed because crisis dynamics can evolve rapidly; however, practitioners may implement confirmation windows (e.g., 3-day persistence) to reduce noise at the cost of lead time.
-Threshold selection follows a precision-recall trade-off documented in Table~\ref{tab:precision_recall}: the 50 threshold maximizes recall (100\% crisis detection) while accepting moderate precision (12.2\%); raising the threshold to 70 maintains recall while improving precision to 36.5\%.
-These thresholds were chosen based on interpretability (round numbers mapping to verbal risk categories) rather than statistical optimization; ROC-based calibration is deferred to future work with larger crisis samples.
+Threshold selection follows a precision-recall trade-off documented in Table~\ref{tab:precision_recall}: the 50 threshold maximises crisis-level recall (75\%, i.e.\ 3/4 events; Terra/Luna is missed) while accepting moderate precision (30.1\%); raising the threshold to 70 improves precision to 41.7\% but lowers crisis-level recall to 50\% (2/4 events).
+These thresholds were chosen based on interpretability (round numbers mapping to verbal risk categories) rather than statistical optimisation; ROC-based calibration is deferred to future work with larger crisis samples.
+A structural caveat applies to any \emph{fixed} cut-off: because the Contagion sub-index is non-stationary on the released sample (Table~\ref{tab:stationarity}), the composite's baseline level can drift, so a constant threshold such as 50 does not correspond to a stable exceedance probability across the full history.
+The walk-forward rule of Section~\ref{subsec:walkforward}, which sets the alert at a trailing pre-crisis percentile (the 90th percentile of the index's own training-period history) rather than at a fixed level, is the more robust operational specification under this drift; we recommend it for deployment and retain the fixed-50 rule here for interpretability and comparability with the verbal risk bands.
+A fuller remedy---recalibrating the alert on a differenced or rolling-baseline series so that a fixed nominal cut-off maps to a stable exceedance probability, rather than reading a raw level against a static line on a drifting index---is a natural extension we flag for future work; the four-event sample here is too small to calibrate such a drift-adjusted threshold with power, which is why we report the fixed-50 detection alongside the drift-robust walk-forward percentile rather than substituting one for the other.